Everything You Need to Know About Dog Digestive Problems

 - Replace poisonous plants with safe plants inside and outside your home, especially in areas like dog runs and fences yards.
 The ASPCA offers a good list of poisonous plants for pets.

 - Refrain from feeding your dog table scraps.
 Although your dog may enjoy it, many dishes intended for human beings are too rich for dogs’ tummies, or may include foods like onions or raisins that are not good for your dog or may be poisonous.

 Dogs are wonderful companions, faithful friends and hard-working heroes in our lives.
 Just like other family members, they can get bouts of tummy trouble that may send a caring owner into a tailspin of worry.
-Although most digestive problems in dogs clear up on their own, you may want to take positive action and feed probiotics, good supplements such as those available from Kauffman Animal Products, and a healthy, nutritious diet.
+Although most digestive problems in dogs clear up on their own, you may want to take positive action and feed probiotics, good supplements such as those available from Kauffman’s, A Daniel Baum Company, and a healthy, nutritious diet.
 Keep your dog up to date on vaccinations and enjoy a healthier partnership with your pet.